In Practice Open Call

 What spaces are available for proposals?

-All of the lower-level project spaces, the exterior courtyard, and the building exterior including the billboard and roll-gate are available for In Practice proposals.
+All of the lower-level project spaces, and the building exterior including the billboard and roll-gate are available for In Practice proposals.
 SculptureCenter's website, building exterior, and projects outside the confines of the building will all be considered and are encouraged.

 May I submit a proposal for the SculptureCenter restrooms?